Perceptive-Cloud/aws-ec2-ebs-automatic-snapshot-powershell/README.md

 }
 ```
 <br />
+**CREATE backerupper USER**
+This script should run under a dedicated local account.
+This account needs to be in the local Administrator group in order to run diskshadow.
+I'd recommend an account called backerupper.
+This account also needs to have the keys for the backerupper AWS account set up.

 **AWS CLI:** This script requires the AWS CLI tools to be installed on the target Windows instance.

-- Log into your Windows instance with your local Administrator account.
+- Log into your Windows instance with your local backerupper account.

 - Download the Windows installer for AWS CLI at: [https://aws.amazon.com/cli/] (https://aws.amazon.com/cli/)